petiay/measure_extinction/docs/code_capabilities.rst

 provide specific capabilities needed for handling photometric data.
 The spectroscopy is stored in SpecData class.

+The details of the data stored are:

+* file: name of DAT file
+* path: path of DAT file
+* data: dictionary of BandData and SpecData objects containing the stellar data
+* sptype: spectral type of star from DAT file
+* use_corfac: boolean for determining if corfacs should be used
+* corfac: dictonary of correction factors for spectral data
+* dereddened: boolean if the data has been dereddened
+* dereddenParams: dictionary of FM90 and CCM89 dereddening parameters
+* model_parameters: stellar atmosphere model parameters (for model based data)

 Member Functions
 ----------------

+The member functions of StarData include:

+* read: read in the data on a star based on a DAT formatted file
+* deredden: deredden the data based on FM90 (UV) and CCM89 (optical/NIR)
+* get_flat_data_arrays: get waves, fluxes, uncs as vectors combining all the data
+* plot: plot the stellar data given a matplotlib plot object

 BandData
 ========